MJZLOTR/ComfyServer/README.md

 ## Workflow Templates

 The `testing/workflows/` directory contains example workflows.
-All workflows have been tested in ComfyUI before being exported for use with ComfyServer.
+All workflows have been tested with ComfyServer.

 | Workflow | Description | ComfyUI Template |
 |----------|-------------|------------------|